jolivain/trusted-firmware-a/docs/cmake/manual/variable/config/TFA_A57_ENABLE_NONCACHEABLE_LOAD_FWD.rst

 .. variable:: TFA_A57_ENABLE_NONCACHEABLE_LOAD_FWD

-This option enables higher-performance non-cacheable load forwarding for the Cortex-A57.
+Enables higher-performance non-cacheable load forwarding for the Cortex-A57.

 --------------